epandurski/swaptacular.github.io/_posts/2024-07-04-automated-currency-exchanges.md

 ## What's in it for the creditors agent?

-We know that the creditors agent's job is to maintains the infrastructure of servers which enables currency holders (aka creditors) to trade and make payments in gazillion of currencies.
-It is only fair that there should be a reward for this.
+We know that the *creditors agent*'s job is to maintain the infrastructure of servers which enables currency holders (aka creditors) to trade and make payments in gazillion of different currencies.
+It is only fair that there should be some reward for this.

-For each circular trade that the creditors agent arranges, as a reward for performing a mutually beneficial transaction, a small portion of the transferred amounts will be retained.
-Thus, as time passes, the creditors agent will end up holding some amounts of a huge number of currencies.
+For every circular trade that the creditors agent arranges, a small portion of the traded amounts will be retained as a reward.
+Thus, as time passes, the creditors agent will end up holding some amounts of a huge number of different currencies.
 Fortunately, the creditors agent can use its own "automated currency exchanges" services, to trade the currencies that it does not need, for currencies that it does.
-This process has not been completely automated yet, but we have plans to automate it in the future.
+This process has not been automated yet, but I have plans to completely automate it in the future.